junxit/us-congress-bills-113/metadata.md

 - 2013-07-23 — Introduced in Senate
 - 2013-07-23 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2013-11-20 — Committee on Energy and Natural Resources Subcommittee on Public Lands, Forests, and Mining.
+Hearings held.
+With printed Hearing: S.Hrg.
+113-342.
+- 2013-12-19 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment favorably.
+- 2014-05-22 — Committee on Energy and Natural Resources.
+Reported by Senator Landrieu with an amendment and an amendment to the title.
+With written report No. 113-171.
+- 2014-05-22 — Committee on Energy and Natural Resources.
+Reported by Senator Landrieu with an amendment and an amendment to the title.
+With written report No. 113-171.
+- 2014-05-22 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 397.